TepanD/gilgalcare-whatsapp-bot/README.md

 ## Usage

-- The application replies with a list of commands when I send a message with the content "!help".
+- The application replies with a list of commands when the author send a message with the content "!help".

 ![alt text](./resources/image-2.png)